Saturday, February 10, 2018

 They pulled her from the FBI and me from the Navy Seals in 2015 and made us partners after graduating 31's training academy.
 Several dangerous missions later one thing lead to the other and we became lovers in Vienna while holding up in a safe house.
 A couple of months later her husband, Maddox finds out with Amanda getting a new partner while I was assigned to a desk in Washington.
 All told the desk job analyzing domestic terrorist groups was probably a good thing.
 It gave me a heads up on the Son of Jacob, the radical group planning the overthrow of the U.S. government allowing me to cleanly skip the country when I realized no one in authority was listening to my warnings.
 Most of Section Thirty-One was assassinated in the months after the Mayday Attacks.

 Amanda sat on the other side of plane from me, asleep but in the middle of a very bad dream.
 She was trying to curl up in one of the seats mounted in a long row next the fuselage.
 From the moment I saw her in my cabin it was obvious the years since Mayday had been nightmarish.
 Her face was still beautiful but her eyes were empty, the person she was when we were partners and lovers long dead.
-Emphasizing that point, was the scar running down the side of her face visible to to me.
+Emphasizing that point, was the scar running down the side of her face visible to me.

 After leaving my cabin, she wouldn't reveal the mission she had come all the way down to New Zealand to get me to join until we reached our destination.
-She did tell me that I had experience critcal to its successful completion.
+She did tell me that I had experience critical to its successful completion.
 The cold expression on her face all but confirming the idea floating around in my head that I would probably end up wishing I hid from the world a lot better.
-Later on sitting next Amanda in the vehicle one of her teammates drove, I tried to ask about the scar and her reaction was even worse.
+Later on, sitting next Amanda in the vehicle one of her teammates drove, I tried to ask about the scar and her reaction was even worse.

 Our destination turned out to be Johnston Atoll in the middle of the Pacific Ocean.
 A long time naval refueling station later turned into a testing facility for chemical and nuclear weapons.
-After the fall of the government, the Remnant U.S. increased the island's size many times by sinking scores of unneeded vessels in the shallow waters and then piling hundreds of tons of material on top from coral dredging.
+After the fall of the Washington, the Remnant U.S. increased the island's size many times by sinking scores of unneeded vessels in the shallow waters and then piling hundreds of tons of material on top from coral dredging.
 The purpose to provide a highly secure site to plan operations against the Gilead regime.
 The official capital of the Remnant U.S. was Anchorage, Alaska but brutal experience had taught what was left of the American government was infiltrated with Gilead sympathizers.

 One of the few things Amanda did tell me before we departed New Zealand was that being admitted to Johnston Atoll meant that the Resistance leadership was sure you were not the enemy.
 Something I told her I appreciated since I was the goddamn person who tried to warn them in the first place.

 The building we were taken to after landing while prefab had obviously been hardened to the point of absurdity.
-My guess was to withstand tropical storms and the disturbing possibility that Gilead, or its Russian ally, might try to attack the place.
+My guess was to withstand tropical storms and the disturbing possibility that Gilead, or its ally Russia, might try to attack the place.
 That is if anything they threw at it could get by the several cruisers out in the nearby waters or land-based missile batteries scattered about the island.

 Amanda and I were quickly ushered inside and to a conference room filled with a collection of military types from all the military services.
 Mixed in where a few intelligence spooks wearing actual Hawaiian shirts and khaki pants.
-They looked like irate insurance salesmen who had missed the flight to Vegas for the annual convention and were about to lose the reservation deposit at their favorite whore house.
+They looked like irate insurance salesmen who had missed the flight to Vegas for the annual convention and were about to lose the reservation at their favorite whore house.

 After taking our seats in the far corner of the room, a four-star army general entered the room and took up position behind the podium.